kostyaVyrodov/education/languages/js/nodejs/README.md

 - In NodeJS most of methods are async.
 Sync methods marked with `Sync` ending

 - `http` module has a class `Server`.
 The `Server` extends EventEmitter and has same methods: `on`, `emit` etc.

+- Each NodeJS package has own package.json with own dependencies

+- Previous versions of NPM saved the dependencies of extra package inside folder of the extra package.
+Multiple extra packages could have the same dependencies.
+Currently this behavior was changed and all dependencies are saved under node_modules folder